Steps to Earning Substance Abuse Counselor Certification in Minnesota

 Steps to Becoming Certified as a Substance Abuse Counselor in Minnesota

 You can become a substance abuse counselor in Minnesota by applying for certifications through multiple agencies.
-Three of the most prominent agencies include the:
+Three of the most prominent agencies include:

 Certification policies vary, but to become a substance use disorder counselor through any of these organizations, you’ll likely have to complete education hours, supervised work experience hours, and pass some sort of exam.

 Members of each organization play important roles in Minnesota’s recovery community.
-But because the BBHT is the leading government agency, this guide will focus on earning their Licensed Drug and Alcohol Counselor (LDAC) license.
-As an LDAC, you can work in a variety of settings, run your own practice, and enhance your skills by earning other BBHT credentials.
+But because the BBHT is the leading government agency, this guide will focus on earning their Licensed Drug and Alcohol Counselor (LADC) license.
+As an LADC, you can work in a variety of settings, run your own practice, and enhance your skills by earning other BBHT credentials.

 Step 1: Earn a Bachelor’s Degree